Chas Hodges: Chas & Dave

 Hodges toured America when he was with Heads Hands & Feet, and it was during the tour that he began to have the idea of performing in his natural accent as he thought it "not quite real" performing in an American accent to an American audience.
 When Heads Hands & Feet broke up in 1972, Hodges and Peacock considered forming a band together, singing in their own accent about things they knew.
 They began to perform as a duo Chas & Dave.
 Hodges was originally a bass player, but in Chas & Dave he played the piano and guitar while Peacock played bass.
-They also recorded as Oily Rags (cockney rhyming slang for cigarettes - "fags") with Gerry Hogan and Ian Wallace, and releasing a self-titled album in 1974.
-They also recorded an album with Oliver Nelson.
-In 1975 Hodges and Peacock played on Labi Siffre's album Remember My Song.
-Eminem would later sample a riff from the song "I Got The" (featuring Hodges on guitar and Peacock on bass) on his 1999 hit "My Name Is".
+They also recorded as Oily Rags (cockney rhyming slang for cigarettes - "fags") with Gerry Hogan and Ian Wallace, releasing a self-titled album in 1974 and performing as a backing band on albums by Oliver Nelson and Teresa Brewer.
+In 1975, Hodges and Peacock played on Labi Siffre's album Remember My Song.
+Eminem would later sample a riff from the song "I Got The..." (featuring Hodges on guitar and Peacock on bass) on his 1999 hit "My Name Is".

-Hodges and Peacock recorded their first album as Chas & Dave in 1974, and this album, One Fing'*'Anuvver, was released in 1975.
-According to Hodges, the title track "One Fing'*'Anuvver" was their first Rockney song.
+Hodges and Peacock recorded their first album as Chas & Dave in 1974, and this album, One Fing 'n' Anuvver, was released in 1975.
+According to Hodges, the title track "One Fing 'n' Anuvver" was their first Rockney song.
 Burt joined the duo in 1976 as a drummer.
 They were signed by EMI in 1978, and the album Rockney was released the same year.
 A song from the album, "Strummin'", was their first song to reach the chart.
-In early 1979, a song from their first album "Woortcha!" was used for a notable television commercial for Courage Bitter, and the song was then re-recorded and released as a single, retitled "Gertcha".
+In early 1979, a song from their first album, "Woortcha!", was used for a notable television commercial for Courage Bitter; the song was then re-recorded and released as a single, retitled "Gertcha".
 They opened for Led Zeppelin at the 1979 Knebworth Festival.

-In 1980, Chas & Dave formed their own record label Rockney with their manager Bob England.
-Their first release under this label "Rabbit" became a top 10 hit.
+In 1980, Chas & Dave formed their own record label, Rockney, with their manager Bob England.
+Their first release under this label, "Rabbit", became a top 10 hit.
 They had a bigger hit song in 1982 with "Ain't No Pleasing You", written largely by Hodges.